• Skip to main content

 • Pressure cook on a medium flame until soft for 2 whistles.

 • Optional – Skip this step if the jaggery is clean.
 While the dal cooks, grate and add jaggery to a small pot with 3 to 4 tbsps of water.
 Boil it on a medium heat until slightly thick yet runny & of pouring consistency.
-When done set this aside.
+When done set this aside to cool down.

 • When the pressure releases, mash the cooked dal slightly.
 If you prefer smooth payasam then mash it well.